 - Try to get a minimum of 150 turns, a value of 300 turns will be typically good.

-Once we are ready with the coil we are almost 90% through the project after that just follow the circuit diagram and make the connections, but there are few commonly asked questions to which you can find the answers below.
+Although this circuit works and behaves like a Tesla coil, it is far away from an actual Tesla coil.
+The right name for this circuit is slayer exciter tesla coil or Poor mans Tesla coil.
+You can learn and have fund with this circuit, but be advised this is not a Tesla coil.
+That being said let's proceed with our project.
+Once we are ready with the coil we are almost 90% through the project after that just follow the circuit diagram and make the connections, but there are a few commonly asked "why is my tesla coil not working?" questions to which you can find the answers below.

 - Do not use a normal transistor in place of 2N2222, unless you know to select an exact equivalent for this transistor.